Tutorial: Create a module with a config plugin

 };

-Additionally, you can use mods, which are async functions that modify files in native projects such as source code or configuration (plist, xml) files.
-The mods object is different from the rest of the app config because it doesn't get serialized after the initial reading.
-This means you can use it to perform actions during code generation.
+You can also use mods, which are async functions that modify files in native projects, such as source code or configuration files (plist, xml).
+The mods object is different from the rest of the app config because it doesn't serialize after the initial reading.
+This allows you to perform actions during code generation.

-• Plugins should be synchronous and their return value should be serializable, except for any mods that are added.
+• Plugins must be synchronous, and their return value must be serializable, except for any mods that are added.

-• plugins are always invoked when the config is read by the expo/config method getConfig.
-However, mods are only invoked during the "syncing" phase of npx expo prebuild.
+• plugins are invoked whenever the getConfig method from expo/config reads the configuration.
+In contrast, mods are invoked only during the "syncing" phase of npx expo prebuild.

-Although not required, we can use expo-module-scripts to make plugin development easier — it provides a recommended default configuration for TypeScript and Jest.
-For more information, see config plugins guide.
+Although optional, use expo-module-scripts to simplify plugin development.
+It provides a recommended default configuration for TypeScript and Jest.
+For more information, see the config plugins guide.

-Let's start by creating our plugin with this minimal boilerplate.
-This will create a plugin folder where we will write the plugin in TypeScript and add an app.plugin.js file in the project root, which will be the entry file for the plugin.
+Start creating your plugin with this minimal boilerplate.
+Create a plugin directory for writing the plugin in TypeScript and add an app.plugin.js file in the project root, which will be the plugin's entry point.

 plugin/tsconfig.json